Lorenz-127/python-timer/README.md

 python timer.py
 ```

+### Timer Mode
+1. Click the "Timer" button to switch to timer mode.
-1. Enter the desired time in the hours, minutes, and seconds fields.
+2. Enter the desired time in the hours, minutes, and seconds fields.
-2. Click "Start" to begin the countdown.
+3. Click "Start" to begin the countdown.
-3. Use "Stop" to pause the timer and "Reset" to clear the timer and input fields.
+4. Use "Stop" to pause the timer and "Reset" to clear the timer and input fields.

+### Stopwatch Mode
+1. Click the "Stopwatch" button to switch to stopwatch mode.
+2. Click "Start" to begin the stopwatch.
+3. Use "Stop" to pause the stopwatch and "Reset" to clear the time.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/python-timer/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/yourusername/python-timer-stopwatch/issues) if you want to contribute.

 ## License